Altamaha River: History

 According to the USGS, variant and historical names of the Altamaha River include A-lot-amaha, Alatahama, Alatamaha, Allamah, Frederica River, Rio Al Tama, Rio de Talaje, and Talaxe River.

 In prehistoric times, the Timucua people occupied northern Florida and a portion of Georgia reaching as far north as the Altamaha River.
 The Utinahica tribe lived along the river and the Spanish mission of Santa Isabel de Utinahica was established around 1610 near the source of the Altamaha.
 Along the coast of Spanish Florida, the Altamaha River marked the boundary between the Guale and Mocama missionary provinces.

 Fort Caroline, built by the French in 1564 and probably the oldest European fortified settlement in North America, was likely constructed near the mouth of the Altamaha River.
 Historian Fletcher Crowe noted: “This fort is older than St. Augustine, considered to be the oldest continuously inhabited city in America."
 It was long believed the legendary fort was located near today's city of Jacksonville, but detailed archival research in France on Fort Caroline and the early history of 'La Floride Française' has proved that wrong, suggesting the Altamaha mouth location as highly likely.
 The site still remains to be excavated by archaeologists.
-In 1565, Spanish soldiers under Pedro Menéndez marched into Fort Caroline and slaughtered all the French Huguenot Protestants, regardless of age or gender (some 143 men and women) resident there.
+In 1565, Spanish soldiers under Pedro Menéndez marched into Fort Caroline and slaughtered all the French Huguenot Protestants, regardless of age or gender (some 143 men and women) residing there.

 In the later 17th century, a group of Yamasee Indians under Chief Altamaha took up residence near the mouth of the Altamaha.
 The Altamaha River marked the western border of the Colony of Georgia until the American Revolution, so was the western border of the English settlement in North America.
 It also marked the boundary between the Spanish missionary provinces of Guale and Mocama.
 In 1738 James Oglethorpe wrote the Duke of Newcastle that he had taken down Fort King George, a fort on the Altamaha that had offended the Spanish.
 The river's name comes from a Yamasee chief named Altamaha.

 For centuries, riverboats used the Altamaha as the main transportation route to reach those towns and the plantations founded along the river.
 The Altamaha was also an active transportation corridor for the Georgia timber trade throughout the 19th century, when timber rafts were constructed to deliver logs to the ports of Brunswick and Darien, where they were loaded onto timber schooners and transported to international markets like Liverpool, Rio de Janeiro, and Havana.